Why Come to Us

 In 1902 Charles Henry Vincent started his business.
 He stored his equipment in a barn located on Plank Hill Road along with his horse and carriage.
 When a family was in need of his service he traveled to their home and did the preparation work at the family home and the person was "laid out" in the parlor.
 Many of the old homes in the valley have "casket doors" located off the living room in which the casket was brought into the home.

 Charles H. Vincent was a state senator for the sixth district and served several terms in the state legislature.
-In 1942 he purchased an existing funeral home on Maple Avenue in Canton and opened Vincent Funeral Home.
+In 1942 he purchased an existing funeral home on Maple Avenue in Canton and opened the Vincent Funeral Home of Canton.
 In 1950 he purchased the beautiful Wilcox mansion, located in the center of Simsbury on Hopmeadow Street, where the business remains today.

 Sons, Charles W. Vincent, Henry T. Vincent and Elmer Vincent became licensed funeral directors and embalmers and joined their father in the family business along with daughter, Catherine Vincent who assisted them in running the office as secretary and bookkeeper.